The future of AI in marketing 2025: trends, tools and strategies

 1. AI automation becomes standard

 One key trend is the increasing use of AI to automate routine tasks.
-Routine tasks—from handling FAQs to inventory planning—are going fully autonomous.
+From handling FAQs to inventory planning, more workflows are going fully autonomous—freeing up human teams for higher-level strategic work.

 We can already see companies like Photobucket who utilizes Zendesk bots to handle frequently asked questions and streamline customer interactions, significantly improving their response times by 14% and customer satisfaction ratings by 3%.
 Similarly, LEAFIO AI Inventory optimization solution is helping retailers automate stock management processes, reducing manual forecasting work while increasing inventory turnover rates and minimizing excess stock situations.